ENGN2912B-2018/DV-C/README.md

 ## Build Instructions

 ## Usage Documentation
-The code can be run on qt creator.
+The code can be run on qt creator or could be compiled with the CMake file.

 ## Interface Descriptions (as appropriate)
 ### - Graphical Interface
+The graphical interface consists of a main window that contains the jellyfish scene.
+The camera in the scene can be zoomed in and out by middle mouse button wheel.
+Any mouse button pressed and moved will rotate the scene so the jellyfish can be seen from all angles.
 ### - Data Visualization
 ### - Communications Protocols
 ### - Threading and Concurrency